Thank you for reading our post, please rate this article at the end.

 Pest Infestation

 Leaving your pontoon boat bare on the ground can make it more attractive to opportunistic critters searching for a cozy new home.
+Some experts speculate that leaving your boat on the ground removes the initial height barrier, making it more accessible for crawling pests.
+It’s like rolling out the welcome mat for any critters looking for a new residence.

-And let’s face it; once these critters make themselves home in your boat, they can wreak havoc on the interior and exterior alike.
+And let’s face it: once these critters make themselves home in your boat, they can wreak havoc on the interior and exterior.
+The damage can be significant and costly, from gnawed wiring and chewed upholstery to droppings and other unsightly messes.
+So, to avoid unwanted critters setting up shop in your pontoon boat, take the necessary precautions.

 Weight Distribution Issues

-It’s good to note that even ground that appears level can still pose a significant risk to your beloved vessel.
+It’s important to note that even ground that appears level can still pose a significant risk to your beloved vessel.
+A pontoon boat’s weight distribution is a delicate balancing act requiring a level foundation.

-Even the slightest tilt or unevenness in the ground can cause the boat’s weight to shift to one side, leading to potential warping and bending of the decking material over time.
+Even the slightest tilt or unevenness in the ground can cause the boat’s weight to shift to one side, potentially warping and bending the decking material over time.
+This issue can become even more troublesome when leaving your pontoon boat on uneven ground for an extended period.

 The prolonged exposure to improper weight distribution can cause significant damage, compromising the boat’s structural integrity and leading to costly repairs.